kevinroku/nroku.github.io/_notes/Public/Bitget Setup.md

 {:#bitgetaccount}
 ### Create a Bitget account
 ---
-Create an account on Bitget with our [referral link](https://www.bitget.com/en/copytrading/).
+Create an account on Bitget with our [referral link](https://www.bitget.com/de/referral/register?clacCode=KRH8AHQF/) to receive a discount.
 ![](/assets/img/1-how-to.png)

 {:#deposit}